 Types of Properties You Can Live on Full Time in an RV

-• Extended Stay Campgrounds: Due to the harsher winters in Rhode Island, many campgrounds are closed from November through April in the state.
-While a few stay open all year, mostly you will find that you can rent a long-term campsite for an entire season and then relocate for the winter.
+- Extended Stay Campgrounds: Due to the harsher winters in Rhode Island, many campgrounds are closed from November through April in the state.
+While a few stay open all year, mostly you will find that you can rent a long-term campsite for an entire season and then you’ll need to relocate for the winter.

-• Mobile Home Communities: Some mobile home communities in the state have spaces that are designated for RVs that allow for full-time living.
+- Mobile Home Communities: A very few mobile home communities in the state have spaces that are designated for RVs that allow full-time living.
 You will have to check the rules for each.

 RVing in Rhode Island FAQs

 It isn’t unusual to need to pull over and rest when making a long trip in an RV.
-These don’t have too many rules, other than you can’t live at a rest stop full time.
+These rest areas don’t have too many rules, although you can’t really camp here.
+They’re intended for short rests before continuing your journey.

 If you intend to reside in Rhode Island while living in an RV, you must register your vehicle and obtain a valid driver’s license.
 The state requires RV owners to register their vehicles within 30 days of establishing residency.

 Yes, you can park your RV on your property in Rhode Island.
 Most cities in Rhode Island don’t have strict regulations regarding RV driveway parking.
-It is still recommended that you check out the local city regulations regarding duration and limits before parking your RV.
+You should still check out the local city regulations regarding duration and limits before parking your RV.

 Rhode Island is fairly strict in that an RV cannot be a permanent residence on a parcel of land.
 There are a handful of states that do allow this.
-If it has wheels and can move, it isn’t considered a permanent home by many local zoning laws.
+It isn’t considered a permanent home by many local zoning laws if it has wheels and can move.

 Summers are pleasant in Rhode Island.
 Winters are cold and wet and can present a challenge for RV parks.
-These facilities generally turn off water supplies and electrical hookups during cold weather.
-Most parks don’t stay open in winter.
-And some parks have restrictions on the number of days you can stay at an RV site.
-It is best to check with the RV park.
+These facilities generally turn off water supplies and electrical hookups during cold weather, and most parks don’t stay open in winter.
+Some parks have restrictions on the number of days you can stay at a campsite, so it is best to check with the RV park.

 If you love exploring, RV living full time in the beautiful state of Rhode Island may be for you.
 Rhode Island has much to offer with its proximity to Boston and Cape Cod, miles of stunning coastline, and an excess of cultural and educational attractions.
-If you are interested in the RV lifestyle, you should consider renting an RV in Rhode Island first to get a feel for this lifestyle and to help you learn how to plan an RV trip.
+Consider renting an RV in Rhode Island first to get a feel for this lifestyle and to help you learn how to plan an RV trip.
 Check out RV camping in the state to figure out your destinations.
 Before committing to full-time RV living in Rhode Island, familiarize yourself with the rules and regulations of the areas you are considering so you can hit the road and enjoy the ride!